New York–Penn League Hall of Fame

 The New York–Penn League Hall of Fame is an American baseball hall of fame which honors players, managers, and executives of the New York–Penn League of Minor League Baseball for their accomplishments or contributions to the league in playing or administrative roles.
 The Hall of Fame inducted its first class in 2012.
-As of 2018, 27 individuals have been inducted into the New York–Penn League Hall of Fame.
+Thirty-one individuals have been inducted into the New York–Penn League Hall of Fame.
+The league was shuttered in 2021.